 Marish Academy Trust is committed to providing the best learning opportunities possible both within our customised and ever evolving curriculum and beyond its limits.
 An ethos of aspiration ensures that we constantly reflect on our provision and practice and seek feedback to help us tailor what we offer to the needs of our children and communities.
-Some examples of current best practice include our work on our Resilience Building Curriculum, Provision for children with complex needs, becoming an Attachment Awareness Hub, R-Time, International Schools Awards and our specialist Reading Recovery Department.
+Some examples of current best practice include our work on our Resilience Building Curriculum, Provision for children with complex needs, Zones of regulation, our specialisms of Maths, MFL and Inclusion, R-Time, International Schools Awards and our specialist Reading Recovery Department.